 The archaeologists don’t exist.
 Here are lists of the faculty at Boston University’s archaeology department and classics department: they’re great people, but there’s no one there called Christine Morris or Chris Wilson.
 The names are completely made up.

 There is a real classical archaeologist named Christine Morris at Trinity College Dublin, in Ireland, as Spencer McDaniel found.
-But he got in touch with her, and over the last day she’s been kind enough to confirm to him that
+But Spencer got in touch with her, and over the last day she’s been kind enough to confirm that

 she has never been affiliated with Boston University in any way, that she has never excavated at Troy or worked there in any capacity, that she has never claimed to have found the Trojan horse, and that the story that has been published by Greek Reporter and all these other news outlets is completely fabricated.